senotrusov/bell-on-bundler-error/README.md

 # Bell on bundler error

-Notification on [webpack module bundler](http://webpack.github.io/) build errors by writing bell character to stderr output
+Get notification on [webpack module bundler](http://webpack.github.io/) build errors.
+On that occasion, a bell character will be written to STDERR output.

 ## Usage